 - be a full-time student at a university, college, or community college

 - be a respectful visitor in a foreign country

-All portions of your application must be received on or before December 10, 2017 for priority consideration.
+All portions of your application must be received on or before November 1, 2019 for priority consideration.
 Applications will be considered until all spots are awarded.
-The WWU REU Program especially welcomes applications from community college students, women, and students from populations that are underrepresented in the research sciences.